-The BETP will describe the treatments to be applied to affected properties in the built environment, as well as protection measures for properties to avoid impacts.
-Although the MOA will not address CEQA-only resources, the BETP will include a chapter describing protection and mitigation measures for these historical resources.
-The treatments and measures included will be specific to each property that would be or may be adversely affected by the project.
-The treatment plans will be approved and implemented before the start of construction activities that could adversely affect historic properties or historical resources.
-These requirements will be included in the construction contracts.
+The BETP would describe the treatments to be applied to affected properties in the built environment, as well as protection measures for properties to avoid impacts.
+Although the MOA would not address CEQA-only resources, the BETP would include a chapter describing protection and mitigation measures for these historical resources.
+The treatments and measures included would be specific to each property that would be or may be adversely affected by the project.
+The treatment plans would be approved and implemented before the start of construction activities that could adversely affect historic properties or historical resources.
+These requirements would be included in the construction contracts.

-Table 3.16-4 summarizes the standard mitigation measures that have been developed programwide.
-The specific requirements for each of the standardized measures are described following the table.
+Table 3.16-4 summarizes the standard mitigation measures that have been developed program-wide.
+These may be implemented to address impacts on cultural resources, but final mitigation measures would be updated in the Final EIR/EIS pending consultation.
+The specific requirements for each measure are described following the table.